menandmice/micetro_docs/guides/user-manual/external_auth.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 AD user authentication using Active Directory is only possible when you run Men&Mice Central on a Windows machine.
 The machine running Men&Mice Central must be a member in an Active Directory domain or forest.
-No specific configuration is needed for Men&Mice Central for AD user authentication using Active Directory.
+No specific configuration is needed for Men&Mice Central for user authentication using Active Directory.

 Configuring Users for AD Authentication
 """""""""""""""""""""""""""""""""""""""